mountaintofu/dotfiles/README.md

 ![](	/../main/screenshots/Screenshot_2025-12-06_09-25-18.png)

-<ins>Hardware</ins>: Lexar SL300 1TB (got it on sale, lol), and whatever laptop/computer I got my hands on.
+> Hardware: Lexar SL300 1TB (got it on sale, lol), and whatever laptop/computer I got my hands on.

 > Put the themes into _/usr/share/themes/_ and icons to _/usr/share/icons/_.